namsor/namsor-csharp-sdk2/docs/PersonalApi.md

 <a name="genderfullgeo"></a>
 # **GenderFullGeo**
-> FirstLastNameGenderedOut GenderFullGeo (string fullName, string countryIso2)
+> PersonalNameGenderedOut GenderFullGeo (string fullName, string countryIso2)

 Infer the likely gender of a full name, given a local context (ISO2 country code).